-More than 1,500 people participated in clinical research at The Christie in 2022.
+Almost 17,000 patients have participated in research at The Christie since 2014.
 Anyone can volunteer to take part in a clinical research study or trial.
 Depending on the kind of study or trial, volunteers may have a drug or other treatment administered or be asked to fill in a questionnaire or give samples.

 Find a study or trial